noaione/yuusha-shoukan-ln/sources/v03/chapter1.md

 Regarding Lilia-san's ability, I could definitely see it from the fact that she was already the runner-up in a martial arts tournament even just when she was a teenager, but I've never heard of Lunamaria-san being strong before.
-Ah, but come to think of it.....
+Ah, but come to think of it...
 I can't really imagine it because of how she usually acts, but didn't Lunamaria-san mention that she was a former adventurer?

 [I think it's safe to say that Luna is one of the favorites in winning the